niharika2810/niharika2810.github.io/_posts/2018-06-16-interview-questions-for-android-java-ds.md

 I won’t be writing so much story stuff otherwise you will get bored 😉.
 Let’s get to the point for which you opened this blog.

 Through these 3 years, I had a bunch of interviews, some went smooth, some didn’t, but every time I look back and see what I missed.
 Usually, the purpose of interviews is to land a job, but it’s also a great way to sense your level of understanding of tools and development cycle.
 Here I am sharing some of my experience with you.
 Hope this helps you up in your last minute of preparation for the interviews.
-I won’t be providing answers/links here as more you do research, deeper you will have the knowledge for it.

 Note*: I am not giving up the answers here as If i provide you the answers, what will you do? :-)

 Also, you will restrict yourself to those answers only.
 Try and learn more deeply abut the concepts.
 For any particular questions, You can ask anytime.

-## DS
+## Questions based on DS

 1) <a href="https://www.geeksforgeeks.org/find-minimum-element-in-a-sorted-and-rotated-array/">https://www.geeksforgeeks.org/find-minimum-element-in-a-sorted-and-rotated-array/</a>